JekaMas/nicecache/README.md

 #### Note
-Im really need you advices and usage experience, please feel free to write me you issues, feature requests and use cases.
+I`m really need you advices and usage experience, please feel free to write me you issues, feature requests and use cases.

 ## Usage

 First of all you need to generate nicecache files.
-You could create cache file in the same package as cached type:
+You could create a cache file in the same package as cached type:
 ```go
 //go:generate nicecache -type=TestValue -cacheSize=10000000
 type TestValue struct {